Crossing Into Canada

 Citizens or legal permanent residents of the United States need a drivers license and birth certificate or proof of citizenship (passport) to enter Canada.
 Note that you ARE required to have passports in order to re-enter the United States if 18 years or older.

-To assist officers in expediting the process, especially to re-enter the United States native-born citizens MUST have a passport and should carry a birth, baptismal, or voter’s certificate.
+To assist officers in expediting the process, especially to re-enter the United States native-born citizens MUST have a passport and should carry a birth certificate.
 Proof of residence may also be required.
 Naturalized U.S. citizens should carry a naturalization certificate or other evidence of citizenship.
 Legal, permanent residents of the United States who are not U.S. citizens are advised to carry their Alien Reg.
 Receipt Card (U.S. Form 1-151 or Form 1-551).
 Persons under 18 years of age who are not accompanied by an adult should bring a letter from a parent or guardian giving them permission to enter Canada.

 Entry By Private Vehicle